vsoch/vsoch.github.io/_posts/2020/2020-03-12-crc32c-validation-google-storage.md

 Finally, notice that we expose a hexdigest() function so the class has similar functionality to one provided by hashlib.
-Now let's use this class with the blob.download_to_file to get a final solution.
-This is in some download function, you can look at the <a href="https://github.com/snakemake/snakemake/pull/273" target="_blank">Snakemake PR</a>
+Now let's use this class with the blob.download_to_file in a download function to get a final solution.
+You can look at the <a href="https://github.com/snakemake/snakemake/pull/273" target="_blank">Snakemake PR</a>
 to get a more real world context.
-We'd then write a download function to use the class above, downloading the file and ensuring that the crc32c checksums match.
+The function below uses the class above to download the file and ensure that the crc32c checksums match.

 ```python
 def download(blob, file_name):